behaverse/data-model/_pages/guideline/9-tables.md

-first the general, then the specific variables, first the parameters/fixed variables, then the measurements, group columns that are semantically related (e.g., columns describing the task, columns describing the response). if there’s an implicit ordering, use that ordering (the stimulus was shown before the response was recorded, the stimulus columns should be to the left of the response columns);
+first the general, then the specific variables, first the parameters/fixed variables, then the measurements, group columns that are semantically related (e.g., columns describing the task, columns describing the response). if there's an implicit ordering, use that ordering (the stimulus was shown before the response was recorded, the stimulus columns should be to the left of the response columns);
 order columns alphabetically.

 Regarding the ordering of the suffixes within an entity (e.g., block) we use the following convention: